Why Network Architecture Determines Your Breach Risk

 Organizations typically monitor north-south traffic (internet-to-internal) but ignore east-west traffic (server-to-server, workstation-to-workstation).
 According to Forrester Research, 80% of data center traffic is east-west, yet 90% of security controls focus on north-south—creating a massive blind spot for lateral movement detection.

 Attackers establish initial access through phishing or social engineering, then spend weeks moving laterally through unmonitored internal networks before deploying ransomware or exfiltrating data.
-Traditional perimeter firewalls cannot inspect traffic between internal systems, so internal lateral movement remains invisible until backup failures or ransom notes appear—by which time attackers have already compromised your most sensitive systems.
+Traditional perimeter firewalls cannot inspect traffic between internal systems, so internal lateral movement remains invisible until backup failures or ransom notes appear.

-Remediation options by budget range from $500–$1,500 for enabling inter-VLAN firewall inspection on existing hardware and deploying free tools such as Wireshark or ntopng, to $2,000–$5,000 for an Endpoint Detection and Response (EDR) or Managed Detection and Response (MDR) solution with network traffic analysis, to $5,000+ for micro-segmentation with host-based firewalls and a Network Detection and Response (NDR) platform.
+Remediation options by budget range include $500–$1,500 for enabling inter-VLAN firewall inspection and deploying free tools such as Wireshark or ntopng, to $2,000–$5,000 for an Endpoint Detection and Response (EDR) solution with network traffic analysis, to $5,000+ for micro-segmentation with host-based firewalls and a Network Detection and Response (NDR) platform.

 Compliance Requirements for Business Network Security